scylladb/scylladb/docs/dev/testing.md

 ## Sharing and pooling servers

-Since there can be many pytests in a single directory (e.g. cql-pytest) `test.py` creates multiple servers to parallelize their execution.
+Since there can be many pytests in a single directory (e.g. cql_pytest) `test.py` creates multiple servers to parallelize their execution.
 Each server is also shared among many tests, to save on setup/teardown steps.
 While this speeds up execution, sharing servers complicates debugging